esphome/esphome-docs/components/sensor/statistics.rst

     - returns the timestamp reference as a ``uint32_t`` type
     - valid if ``trend`` sensor is configured

 These raw statistics values are more accurate when you use their native data type.
 For example, the ``since_argmax`` and ``since_argmin`` sensors give the time since the most recent maximum or minimum value.
-The component actually stores the Unix UTC time (in seconds) of when the maximum or minimum value occurred.
-Since these native integer values are so large, the float data type used for ESPHome and Home Assistant sensor values is only accurate within 1 or 2 minutes of the actual value due to floating point precision issues, despite this component natively storing the value accurately to the second.
+The component actually stores the Unix UTC time (in seconds) of when the most recent extreme value occurred.
+Since these native integer values are so large, the float data type used for ESPHome and Home Assistant sensor values is only accurate within 1 or 2 minutes of the actual value as a result of floating point precision issues, despite this component natively storing the value accurately to the second.

 Coeffecient of Determination
 """"""""""""""""""""""""""""